jonbrownorg/munki-theme/README.md

 # munki-theme
 Theming script for Munki's Managed Software Center.
 Contributions welcome.
+The script simply clones and builds [Munki](https://github.com/munki/munki) and applies and injects code as needed per the Dark-Theme that we have created.
+It helps take your Managed Software Center app to the next level offering full CSS injection theming, icons in top bar themeing, and integration with [Munki Rebrand.](https://github.com/ox-it/munki-rebrand)